Ghreddy05/test-automation-python/README.md

 # test-automation-python
-Automation testing using Python.This is framework develpoed to test API visa/mastercard txn processing
+Automation testing using Python.This is framework develpoed to test API visa/mastercard txn processing.
+Using SQl workbrench,Pytest and AP1